gurofg/ASCAvalidation/README.md

 Reproduce Results:
 1 - Figure 2 can be reproduced with routine 1 (computations are lengthy and were performed in a computing server) and visualizations with routine 2.
-2 - Figures 3 and 4, and Supplementary Figure 1, can be reproduced with routines 3 and 4.
+2 - Figures 3 and 4, and Supplementary Figure 1, can be reproduced with routines 3 and 4  (computations are lengthy and were performed in a computing server) and visualizations with routine 2.
 3 - Figure 5 can be reproduced with routine 5.

 Code Files: